withastro/docs/src/pages/en/deploy/netlify.md

 1. Add two new lines to your `astro.config.mjs` project configuration file.

     ```diff
-    // astro.config.mjs
     import { defineConfig } from 'astro/config';
     + import netlify from '@astrojs/netlify/functions';

     export default defineConfig({
     +   adapter: netlify(),
     });
     ```

-    To render your project using [Netlify's experimental Edge Functions](https://docs.netlify.com/netlify-labs/experimental-features/edge-functions/#app) instead, change the `netlify/functions` import line in the Astro config file to use `netlify/edge-functions`.
+    To render your project using [Netlify's experimental Edge Functions](https://docs.netlify.com/netlify-labs/experimental-features/edge-functions/#app) instead, change the `netlify/functions` import in the Astro config file to use `netlify/edge-functions`.
       ```diff
-      // astro.config.mjs
       import { defineConfig } from 'astro/config';
-      //change this line
+      // change this line
       - import netlify from '@astrojs/netlify/functions';
       // to this line
       + import netlify from '@astrojs/netlify/edge-functions';